sipa-js/sipa/doc/developers/production_build.md

 ## Common build process

-By default Sipa only considers your view `.html` files, you stylesheets `.css` and javascript files `.js` of your assets directory, including font files that are used inside the stylesheets.
+By default Simpartic only considers your view `.html` files, you stylesheets `.css` and javascript files `.js` of your assets directory, including font files that are used inside the stylesheets.
 Then it generates a minified `index.html` based on your development file.
 Additional custom static files for the distribution build must be specified in the `sipa.json`.
 See the options below in this document for more information.

 ## Create a production build